 How to have a successful AI software development

 Due to the sparse number of qualified AI engineers, it’s going to be a challenge for any business to find candidates who have the skills and experience they need.
 Furthermore, the specialization requires in-depth mathematical skills, coupled with broad professional knowledge.
 In short, if an employee isn’t comfortable working with mathematical analysis, statistics, probability calculus, and linear algebra on a daily basis, they’re probably not up to the task.
-Also, with the accelerated development of technology, software outsourcing becomes more and more popular.
+Also, with the accelerated development of technology, software outsourcing has become more and more popular.
 AI software outsourcing development is a good option to consider.

 For more insights on AI software development outsourcing, let’s read the article: How to have a successful outsourcing Artificial Intelligence development

-TPS Software is one of the top software outsourcing vendors in Vietnam, which recently has been known for great ability in Artificial Intelligence when excellently became the only representative coming from Vietnam to the FINAL PITCH of ASEAN HEALTHCARE FINTECH ALLIANCE CHALLENGE organized by Alibaba Cloud, Pritzer, and Fintech Academy with solution Joy ID - Hospital: Artificial Intelligence solution designated for patient onboarding process at hospitals.
+TPS Software is one of the top software outsourcing vendors in Vietnam, which recently has been known for its great ability in Artificial Intelligence when excellently became the only representative coming from Vietnam to the FINAL PITCH of the ASEAN HEALTHCARE FINTECH ALLIANCE CHALLENGE organized by Alibaba Cloud, Pritzer, and Fintech Academy with solution Joy ID – Hospital: Artificial Intelligence solution designated for patient onboarding process at hospitals.
 Also, the solution got into the final round of the national AI Solution contest which has been in the process of looking for the winner.

-TPS software provides a variety of AI services including AI consulting, AI research and development, AI as a service.
+TPS software provides a variety of AI services including AI consulting, AI research and development, and AI as a service.